 The most prevalent material choices are Aluminium and Brass, but these screws can be made to order in a wide range of materials and finishes, such as A2 stainless for corrosion resistance, or A4 stainless for prolonged exposure to water or moisture.
 Optional thread locking patches are also available on all of the captive screw range.

-As always, captive screws are available in standard sizes and diameters ranging from M1.4 to M12 and lengths ranging from 6mm to 300mm.
+Captive screws are available from stock in standard sizes and diameters ranging from M1.4 to M12 and lengths ranging from 6mm to 300mm.
 They can also be manufactured in imperial sizes, with both UNF and UNC threads available.

 Special or custom screws can be made to order, allowing a high degree of customisability in the design process.
 Non-standard dimensions, lengths and more are available on request.